-The Group recognizes that its employees form the foundation of its continuing success.
-As such, the Group continues to groom its employees towards realizing their fullest potential.
-To encourage employees in their professional skills development, a scholarship awards and interest-free education loan program was launched during the year.
-In addition, several teambuilding and training getaways were organized to improve team work and synergy among the departments.
+The Group recognises that its employees form the foundation of its continuing success.
+As such, the Group continues to groom its employees towards realising their fullest potential.
+To encourage employees to upgrade their professional skills development, a scholarship awards and interest-free education loan program were offered to all employees.
+In addition, several team-building and training getaways were organised to improve team work and synergy among the departments.

-The Group also recognizes the need for a balanced lifestyle in their employees to improve productivity.
-As such, several sports tournaments were organized as a way of encouraging employees to embrace a healthier lifestyle and to foster better rapport amongst co-workers.
+The Group also recognises the need for a balanced lifestyle in their employees to improve productivity.
+As such, several sports tournaments were organised as a way of encouraging employees to embrace a healthier lifestyle and to foster better rapport amongst co-workers.